-2 Corridor OSS
+4.2 Corridor OSS

-According to Article 13 of the Regulation (EU) No 913/2010, the MB of Alpine-Western Balkan Corridor has established a C-OSS.
+According to Article 13 of the Regulation, the MB of the Corridor has established a C-OSS.
 The tasks of the C-OSS are carried out in a non-discriminatory way and maintain confidentiality regarding applicants.

-2.1 Function
+4.2.1 Function

-The C-OSS is the only body where applicants may request and receive the dedicated infrastructure capacity for international freight trains on Alpine-Western Balkan Corridor.
+The C-OSS is the only body where applicants may request and receive dedicated infrastructure capacity for international freight trains on the Corridor.
 The handling of the requests takes place in a single place and a single operation.
-The C-OSS is exclusively responsible for performing all the activities related to the publication and allocation decision with regard to requests for PaPs and RC on behalf of the IMs concerned.
+The C-OSS is exclusively responsible for performing all the activities related to the publication and allocation decision with regard to requests for PaPs and RC on behalf of the IMs / ABs concerned.

-2.2 Contact
+4.2.2 Contact

-Alpine rail fre e-Western Balkan eight corridor

-Address Zaloška cesta 214 b, 1000 Ljubljana

-Phone +386 41 302 432
+Alpine-Western rail freight corric Balkan for Address Zaloška cesta 214 b, 1000 Ljubljana, Slovenija Phone Mobile: +386 41 302432 Email Milan.segan@srbrail.rs

-Email milan.segan@rfc-awb.eu